Isothalamus

 The isothalamus is a division used by some researchers in describing the thalamus.

 The isothalamus constitutes 90% or more of the thalamus, and despite the variety of functions it serves, follows a simple organizational scheme.
 The constituting neurons belong to two different neuronal genera.
 The first correspond to the thalamocortical neurons (or principal).
 They have a "tufted" (or radiate) morphology, as their dendritic arborisation is made up of straight dendritic distal branches starting from short and thick stems.
-The number of branches and the diameter of the arborisation are linked to the specific system of which they are a part of, and to the animal species.
+The number of branches and the diameter of the arborisation are linked to the specific system of which they are a part, and to the animal species.
 They have the rather rare property of having no initial axonal collaterals, which implies that one emitting thalamocortical neuron does not send information to its neighbor.
 They send long-range glutamatergic projections to the cerebral cortex where they end electively at the layer IV (or around) level.

-The other genus is made up of "microneurons".
-These have short and thin dendrites and short axon(s) and thus belong to local circuitry neurons.
+The other genus is made up of microneurons.
+These have short and thin dendrites and short axons and thus belong to local circuitry neurons.
 Their percentage in comparison to thalamocortical neurons varies across species, highly increasing with evolution.
 Their short axonal parts contact thalamocortical or other local circuitry neurons.
 Their neurotransmitter is GABA.

 The dendrites of the two constituting genera receive synapses from a variety of afferent axons.
-The connection back to the thalamocortical neurons create "triads" modulating the thalamocortical output.
+The connections back to the thalamocortical neurons create "triads" modulating the thalamocortical output.
 One subcortical afference comes from the perithalamus (reticulate nucleus).
 This receives axonal branches from thalamocortical neurons.
 Its afferences are also GABAergic.
 The number of perithalamic neurons strongly decreases in evolution in opposition to the large increase in microneurons (Arcelli et al. 1997).
 To some extent the perithalamus plays a role in the local circuitry.
 The circuitous connection with corticothalamic neurons participates in the elaboration of thalamic rhythms.